 The investment income, net of changes in fair value, management fees and income taxes that are generated by these restricted investments, is paid quarterly to the Organization and recognized in the legacy contributions.
-In 2020, legacy contributions from this legacy totalled \$10,300 (\$12,333 in 2019).
+During the year, legacy contributions from this legacy totalled \$14,886 (\$10,300 in 2020).